Creating a constellation that provides critical coverage for monitoring global events and key locations of interest.

 Launched June 2021

 Polar Vigilance Mission

-The four KSF1 Polar Vigilance Mission satellites were launched on June 30, 2021 onboard a SpaceX Falcon 9, under a rideshare contract with Spaceflight Inc. The KSF1 satellites were launched into a 500-600km Sun Synchronous orbit, increasing Kleos’ coverage to the north and south of the 37 degree inclination of the Scouting Mission satellites.
+The KSF1 Polar Vigilance Mission satellites were launched on June 30, 2021 onboard a SpaceX Falcon 9, under a rideshare contract with Spaceflight Inc. The KSF1 satellites were launched into a 500-600km Sun Synchronous orbit, increasing Kleos’ coverage to the north and south of the 37 degree inclination of the Scouting Mission satellites.

 Congratulations from Luxembourg Space Agency

 Marc Serres: CEO of the LSA